zwbetz-gh/zwbetz/content/blog/naming-environment-variables/index.md

 > Most operating systems impose strict rules around the names that can be used for environment variables.
 For example, Linux shell variables can contain only letters (`a` to `z` or `A` to `Z`), numbers (`0` to `9`) or the underscore character (`_`).
 By convention, Unix shell variables will also have their names in UPPERCASE.
 >
-> Spring Boot’s relaxed binding rules are, as much as possible, designed to be compatible with these naming restrictions.
+> Spring Boot's relaxed binding rules are, as much as possible, designed to be compatible with these naming restrictions.
 >
 > To convert a property name in the canonical-form to an environment variable name you can follow these rules:
 > - Replace dots (`.`) with underscores (`_`).